imoran/Calendarly/README.md

 ## Background and Overview

-Calendarly is a single-page JavaScript client-side app that will allow users to make an appointment, complete with the ability to select an appointment date, time and service.
+Calendarly is a single-page JavaScript client-side app that will allow users to make an appointment, complete with the ability to select/cancel/and reschedule an appointment date, time and service.

 ## Functionality & MVP